Rapax-Brak/pazoch/README.md

 # pazoch
 Pazoch is a basic text base game, to soon be a graphical online app.
+There will be a few versions starting with a Prototype Text Based, then a 2D Graphical Desktop Game, then a 2D Graphical Phone APP with microtransactions, then a 2.5D Crossplatform Phone and PC game, it will be free2play but have microtransactions.

 # How to play